Kaba Modern: VIBE

-Vibe, in its 16th year, and always hosted by Lambda Theta Delta Fraternity at Kaba Modern's home school, University of California, Irvine, is one of the most respected dance competitions in the dance community.
-Well respected groups, such as Team Millennia, and PAC Modern, compete in this competition.
+Vibe, in its 16th year, hosted by Lambda Theta Delta Fraternity at University of California, Irvine, is one of the most respected dance competitions in the dance community.
+Groups such as Team Millennia, and PAC Modern, compete in this competition.
 At VIBE XIII in 2008, Team Millennia placed first while Kaba Modern placed second.

 Kaba Modern's performance at VIBE X is one of the most watched performances yet.
-The video was uploaded to the internet and the video quickly became popular.
+The video was uploaded to the internet and quickly became popular.

 Featured in Vibe 17 was Kaba Modern's movie-themed set, which had previously won first place at the 2011 Prelude Norcal Competition.
 The first piece of the set began with Marko Cristal's spinoff of the popular indie film, 500 Days of Summer.
 Following this was a collaborative piece by Jon Aldanese, Alex Hung, and Amy Chang that used both locking and waacking to represent the humor found in Zoolander.
-Next, coordinators Darren Wong and Dana Roy combined contemporary and breaking choreography as the took on the roles of Jack and Rose from Titanic.
-After a quick transition, Alex Cristal, along with his fellow spartans, danced a Buck number.
+Next, coordinators Darren Wong and Dana Roy combined contemporary and breaking choreography as they took on the roles of Jack and Rose from Titanic.
+After a quick transition, Alex Cristal and other members danced a Buck number.
 Styles changed once again when Deyo Forteza's Scream piece showcased the dancer's isolation abilities.
 Closing off the set was a collaborative effort of many of the team's featured choreographers to create the "credits of the film."